 Update: Contest has ended as of 4pm US EST on November 23rd.
 Please see my post from that date for winner selection procedure.

 Please read this post in its entirety.
-Unrelated but important comments should be made in the last post.
+Unrelated comments should be made in the last post.

 Dr. Jeffrey Rapaport Agrees to Offer Free PRP Treatments to one Blog Reader

 I have discussed platelet-rich plasma (PRP) treatments on this blog many times in the past.
-There are now an increasing number of studies around the world that support PRP and its benefits towards scalp hair growth.
+There are now an increasing number of studies from around the world in support of PRP treatment for hair loss.
 At the recently ended 24th ISHRS Congress, there were around ten different presentations or training sessions related to PRP, including many from doctors outside the US.
 Also make sure to read my post on key growth factors in platelet-rich plasma.

 The biggest complaint about PRP from numerous hair loss forum members and blog readers is that it is a ripoff considering that there are no guarantees that the treatment will work.
 So now we finally have a doctor who is confident in the treatment and willing to offer one person free session(s).